Check Out my Knitting Supplies Store here...

-Second cuts are short pieces of wool that are caused when the sheare passes over an area on the sheep that he or she has already passed the shears over.
+Second cuts are short pieces of wool that are caused when the shearer passes over an area on the sheep that he or she has already passed the shears over.

-Second cuts can be removed from the fleece during combing or carding, but as you generally pay for your fleece by weight, a fleece without second cuts is preferrable.
+Second cuts can be removed from the fleece during combing or carding, but as you generally pay for your fleece by weight, a fleece without second cuts is preferable.

 This is usually the factor that decides which fleece I will select.
 A harsh fleece is not pleasant to spin and can actually do a fair bit of damage to your hands.